KatharaFramework/NetworkPlugin/README.md

 ## Build from source

 The plugin is compiled and released for both `amd64` and `arm64` architectures.
 The tag of the plugin identifies the architecture.
-For backward compatibility, the `latest` tag is a retag of the `amd64` version.

 To build both the plugin versions, type on terminal (in the root of the project):
 ```